rotki/rotki/docs/api.rst

    :resjson entries : The list of daily stats filtered by the given filter.

    :resjson eth_depositor string: The eth1 address that made the deposit for the validator.
+   :resjson ownership_percentage: The amount of the validator owned by the user.
    :resjson timestamp int: The timestamp of the start of the day in GMT for which this entry is.
    :resjson pnl object: The amount of ETH gained or lost in that day along with its usd value.
 Average price of the day is taken.
    :resjson start_balance object: The amount of ETH the day started with along with its usd value.